Inside the fight by a group of Montreal tenants to stay in their homes | CBC News

 Bortas-Pauelesco, now 79, had only a few hours at the height of one of the worst pandemic waves to pack up her most important belongings.
 She spent the next four months in hotels.

-A diabetic, Bortas-Pauelesco said she struggled to regulate her blood sugar without access to a kitchen for the first month and a half, until she moved into a room with a kitchenette.
+A diabetic, Bortas-Pauelesco said she struggled to regulate her blood sugar, until she moved into a room with a kitchenette.

 Now back in her small apartment while renovation work continues in many of the units around hers, Bortas-Pauelesco has no plans to leave again despite what she says she endured over the past two years.